DETAILED ACTION

 spraying, by a first spray nozzle unit of a spray arm module, a cleaning solution onto the wafer part to clean the wafer part (FIG. 3 paragraph [0053] spray unit 60), the first spray nozzle unit including a first spray nozzle.

-Fujikata differs from the instant claim in failing to teach spraying, by a spray suction arm module, first and second processing solutions onto the wafer part and concurrently suctioning, by the spray suction arm module, foreign materials floating on at least one of the first or second processing solutions; wherein: the spray suction arm module includes a second spray nozzle unit and a second suction nozzle unit where the second spray nozzle unit includes a second spray nozzle and a third spray nozzle, the second spray nozzle is configured to spray the first processing solution onto the wafer part and the third spray nozzle is configured to spray the second processing solution onto the wafer part, the second processing solution being chemically different from the first processing solution, the second spray nozzle unit is disposed at a predetermined height from the wafer part to spray the first and second processing solutions onto the wafer part mounted on the chuck table, the second suction nozzle unit is immersed in at least one of the first or second processing solutions to suction at least one of the first or second processing solutions along with the foreign materials accommodated in the chuck table to a suction tank, and the suction tank includes a filter unit configured to filter out particles contained in foreign materials suctioned through the second suction nozzle unit.
+Fujikata differs from the instant claim in failing to teach spraying, by a spray suction arm module, first and second processing solutions onto the wafer part and concurrently suctioning, by the spray suction arm module, foreign materials floating on or in at least one of the first or second processing solutions; wherein: the spray suction arm module includes a second spray nozzle unit and a second suction nozzle unit spaced apart from the second suction nozzle unit, where the second spray nozzle unit including includes a second spray nozzle and a third spray nozzle, the second spray nozzle is configured to spray the first processing solution onto the wafer part and the third spray nozzle is configured to spray the second processing solution onto the wafer part, the second processing solution being chemically different from the first processing solution, the second spray nozzle unit is disposed at a predetermined height from the wafer part to spray the first and second processing solutions onto the wafer part mounted on the chuck table, the second suction nozzle unit is immersed in and below a free surface of at least one of the first or second processing solutions to suction at least one of the first or second processing solutions along with the foreign materials accommodated in the chuck table to a suction tank, the second spray nozzle unit being disposed above and spaced apart from the free surface of the at least one of the first or second processing solutions, and the suction tank includes a filter unit configured to filter out particles contained in the foreign materials suctioned through the second suction nozzle unit.

 wherein:

-the second spray nozzle unit is disposed at a predetermined height from the wafer part to spray the first and second processing solutions onto the wafer part mounted on the chuck table (paragraph [0039] the cleaning apparatus 300 moves over the substrate 116 surface.
-This means that the cleaning apparatus is at a predetermined height from the substrate surface),
+the second spray nozzle unit is disposed at a predetermined height from the wafer part to spray the first and second processing solutions onto the wafer part mounted on the chuck table (FIGS. 43-44 nozzles 501a-501c are at a predetermined height from the wafer part),

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the wafer processing method as taught by Fujikata with a spray suction arm module as taught by Freer in order to further process the wafer and suction the processing solution to ensure that the contaminants can be removed from the substrate surface (paragraph [0040]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the wafer processing method as taught by Fujikata with a spray suction arm module as taught by Fujiwara in order as it can spray the treatment liquid then subsequently remove the residual processing liquid (paragraphs [0429] and [0449]).

 Nulman teaches a similar wafer processing method (paragraph [0039] a system and method for removing debris from processing chambers during semiconductor fabrication.
 In particular, embodiments of a self-cleaning immersion station that includes sprayers that spray wafers as they are transferred out of the immersion station.).
-Nulman teaches spraying a solution and concurrently suctioning (FIG. 14A paragraph [0058] the nozzle 165 directs a fan of high-pressure solvent spray toward the surface of the wafer 190, the spray forcibly breaks off and atomizes the lift-off material.
-The overwhelming majority particles of debris 233 that is dislodged from the wafer surface enters and becomes entrained in the suction flow within the suction head.); and the second suction nozzle unit to suction the foreign materials to a suction tank, and the suction tank includes a filter unit configured to filter out particles contained in the foreign materials suctioned through the second suction nozzle unit (FIG. 14B paragraph [0059] the suction conduit delivers the debris to a drain 240 that flows into a tank 245 with a filter 247).
+Nulman teaches the suction tank includes a filter unit configured to filter out particles contained in the foreign materials suctioned through the second suction nozzle unit (FIG. 14B paragraph [0059] the suction conduit delivers the debris to a drain 240 that flows into a tank 245 with a filter 247).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the wafer processing method as taught by Fujikata with a concurrent action of spraying and suctioning as taught by Nulman as the debris will immediately enter the suction flow and be removed from the chamber.
-Additionally, the suction/filter tank will help reduce the amount of debris that accumulates on the internal surface of the chamber (paragraph [0058]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the wafer processing method as taught by Fujikata with a suction tank as taught by Nulman as the suction/filter tank will help reduce the amount of debris that accumulates on the internal surface of the chamber (paragraph [0058]).

 As to claim 2, (Original) Fujikata further teaches the mounting of the wafer part on the chuck table includes: holding, by a transfer device (FIG. 1 paragraph [0033] substrate transporting device 122), the wafer part transferred from a second transfer module (FIG. 1 paragraph [0033] there are cassette tables 102 in which cassettes 100 are mounted on.
 In order for cassettes to be placed on the table 102, there must be a second transfer module to transfer the cassettes to the table); and lowering the transfer device to mount the wafer part on the chuck table (FIG. 1 paragraph [0041] substrate transporting device 122 transports a substrate to each substrate holder 30).